-Our talent has featured at Vivid Sydney since it’s inception in 2009, and this year is no exception.
+Our talent has featured at Vivid since it first lit up Sydney way back in 2009, and this year is no exception.

 We give you an inside view of Vivid Sydney, then show you practical ways to integrate key elements into your business event.

 Read on below, or skip to the topic:

 - Light Highlights

 What is Vivid Sydney?

 Imagination is everything.
 It is the preview of life’s coming attractions.Albert Einstein

 In 2016, a record 2.31 million people immersed themselves in light installations, exchanged ideas with creative thinkers and experienced international music artists.